About the Developmental Leadership Program (DLP)

 - Collective action and coalitions.
 How do developmental leaderships and coalitions ‘work politically’ to achieve developmental outcomes in different institutional settings?

 - The role of attitudes, values and ideas in developmental leadership.
-What shapes and influences the attitudes, values and ideas of developmental leaderships that promote successful policy reforms and contribute to the building of stable and effective states?
+What shapes the attitudes, values and ideas of developmental leaderships that promote successful policy reforms and contribute to the building of stable and effective states?